zenabbohra/spring5-jokes-app/README.md

-# spring5-jokes-app
-Spring Boot Joke App
+###Spring Boot Jokes App
+This spring boot jokes app displays a random
+Chuck Norris joke on the index.